vanilla/docs/content/help/appearance/index.md

 ### Base Theme

 Under Appearance > Themes you can select a base theme for both desktop and mobile devices.
-All base themes can be further customized.
+All base themes can be further customized by modifying the HTML and overriding the CSS.